Have you attended the conference and would you like to receive the presentations? Please send an e-mail to firstname.lastname@example.org

-Canada has been successful the last two years in calling for more attention to the position of Canada worldwide in their research intensity and innovation.
-This has led to a variety of evaluations and strategies, most notably, the Fundamental Science Review and the Innovation and Skills Plan.
-Furthermore the three national research councils, as well as the CFI, have been aiming to evaluate funded projects on more than just academic impact.
-Finally the Liberal government has reintroduced the position of Chief Science Advisor this Autumn in the hopes of more evidence-informed policymaking.
-These prospects and initiatives share one common goal: Optimising the societal impact of science.
+Canada has been successful the last years in calling for more attention to the position of Canada worldwide in their research intensity and innovation.
+This has led to a variety of evaluations and strategies, most notably, the Fundamental Science Review , the Innovation and Skills agenda, and more recently the Superclusters initiative.
+Furthermore the three federal research councils, as well as the CFI and several provinces, have been aiming to evaluate funded projects on more than just academic impact.
+Finally the government has reintroduced the position of Chief Science Advisor in order to generate more evidence-informed policymaking.
+These prospects and initiatives share one common goal: setting realistic targets for assessing, enabling and advancing the societal impact of science.

 In its approaches the AESIS Network is convinced that societal impact:

 The political momentum and current research eco-system in Canada are an excellent and indeed inspirational context to foster the worldwide debates on impact.
 At the same time, several international perspectives can offer valuable and critical evaluations to the current progress and obstacles in Canada.
 Thus, the AESIS Network and its partners are excited to organise the ’Impact of Science 2018’ conference in Ottawa.Terms & costs